aws/amazon-sagemaker-examples/r_examples/rsconnect_rmarkdown/README.md

 ![publish-rpres](./images/publish-rpres.png)

-We showed you the static work that can be published and shared on RStudio Connect from RStudio Workbench on Amazon SageMaker.
+We showed you the static work that can be published and shared on RStudio Connect from RStudio on Amazon SageMaker.
 More often than not, you are building an interactive application or dashboard with Shiny.
-Let’s take a look how we can publish Shiny apps from RStudio Workbench in Amazon SageMaker to RStudio Connect in [Publishing R Shiny Apps](../rsconnect_shiny).
+Let’s take a look how we can publish Shiny apps from RStudio on Amazon SageMaker to RStudio Connect in [Publishing R Shiny Apps](../rsconnect_shiny).